Top 5 Symptoms of a Bad Timing Chain Tensioner

 Having a suitable timing chain tensioner can also help prevent expensive repairs.

 In addition to regular maintenance, you must watch for the signs of wear and tear in your timing chain tensioner.
-If these symptoms do occur, contact your local dealer.
+If these symptoms do occur, contact your local mechanic.

 Most experts recommend replacing all the components of the timing chain tensioner, such as the timing chain and others.
 Doing so will improve its life and prevent costly repairs.